ndipatri/tRacket/particle/workbench/tRacket/README.md

-# tennisEye
+# tRacket Particle

-A Particle project named tennisEye
+This is the Particle Workbench project that contains the code for the courtside tRacket device itself.

 ## Welcome to your project!